nilforooshan/nilforooshan.github.io/resume.md

 # Teaching

+- Webinar: An introduction to the single-step method for livestock genetic evaluation.
+Gorgan University of Agricultural Sciences and Natural Resources, Iran, 21 October, 2024.
 - Member of an MSc student's advisory panel, University of Texcoco, December, 2023.
 - Supervising a visiting PhD student to the Department of Mathematics and Statistics, University of Otago, August &ndash; October, 2018.
 - Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July &ndash; October, 2018.